MIT Energy Initiative

 - Support for student groups focusing on energy and related environmental topics

-- An Undergraduate Energy Commons under the dome in Building 10 (which will be ready for the 2016–2017 academic year) will provide undergraduate students studying energy with a place to gather, form teams, and discuss projects
+- An Undergraduate Energy Commons under the dome in Building 10 that provides undergraduate students studying energy with a place to gather, form teams, and discuss projects

-The MITEI Education Office supports the Energy Education Task Force with developing the energy curriculum and establishing and communicating a model for interdisciplinary energy education at the Institute.
+The education program supports the Energy Education Task Force with developing the energy curriculum and establishing and communicating a model for interdisciplinary energy education at the Institute.

-MITEI’s outreach activities include reports based on multistakeholder symposia and subsequent research and a program of interdisciplinary studies on the future of specific energy technologies.
-MITEI has produced seven major “Future of…” studies in the past eight years.
-These multiyear, multidisciplinary studies are designed to provide policy makers, researchers, environmentalists, and industry with technically grounded analyses to inform options for a clean energy future.
-Recent studies have focused on the future of solar energy, the future of the electric grid, and the future of natural gas.
+MITEI provides in-depth, high-quality analysis about current energy topics for policymakers, industry leaders, and the public.
+MITEI has produced seven major “Future of…” reports, which stem from multiyear, multidisciplinary studies are designed to provide policy makers, researchers, environmentalists, and industry with technically grounded analyses to inform options for a clean energy future.
+These studies have focused on the future of solar energy, the future of the electric grid, and the future of natural gas, to name a few.

-MITEI also publishes Energy Futures, a semiannual magazine of energy research, education, and campus innovation at MIT.
+MITEI also publishes Energy Futures, a semiannual magazine of energy research, education, and innovation.